sonata-project/SonataPageBundle/Resources/doc/reference/shared_blocks.rst

 .. note::

-    Changes on a shared block are likely to be echoed on pages which are using it as soon as a new snapshot is created for this page.
+    Changes on a shared block are automatically echoed on all pages which are using it.

 Using shared blocks in your pages
 ---------------------------------

-Coming soon...
+After creating a shared block, you can reference it in your pages by adding a "Shared Block" block.
+When configuring this block, you will be asked to select a shared block to use.

+When your page will be rendered, the referenced shared block will be displayed in its current state.